FlightlessParrot/diet-app/README.md

 This app is a sample of my work.
 It is supposed to be used during candidate review process for a software developer position.
 If any question emerge contact me at shrimpinweb@gmail.com.

 ## License
-The app can be use only in recruitment process for software developer positions.
+The app can be used only in a recruitment process for software developer positions.
 It is permitted to use this software or its parts in any other purpose.